karttur/professional/publications/index.md

 search_omit: true
 share: true
 ---
-Click on source icon to get online pdf versions (articles with no icon are not available online), or click the title to see abstract.
+Click on source (or icon) to get online pdf versions (articles with no icon are not available online), or click the title to see the complete reference and abstract.

 ### Journal articles